hklynn17/Climate-Justice-HCI-Project-2-Group-21/README.md

-Environmental justice in the city of Berlin focuses on how the subject can be measured.
-The first set of data focuses on the “objective parameters for the 447 planning areas of Berlin” (Bre, 2020), air pollution, and social status.
+Environmental justice is not only important in the U.S., but it is a topic discussed everywhere.
+In the Berlin City Case, environmental justice was represented by datasets focused on five main indicators - air pollution, social status, noise, supply of green areas, and bioclimatic stress, the “objective parameters for the 447 planning areas of Berlin” (Bre, 2020).
+The first set of data displayed in the map visualization below, focuses on air pollution.
 The air pollution was measured using the annual average of NO<sub>2</sub> and PM<sub>2.5</sub> (fine particle matter, air pollutant), and the social status was studied using the set of six status and dynamic indicators taken from the field of social reporting in the overall Social Urban Development Monitoring 2013.
 This data was taken from the CDP survey, and KPIs on a city scale were identified.
 The interactive visualizations below display the datasets used in this study, with 1 being categorized as “very low” and 4 categorized as “high.”

   <p>